 In addition, all Westbury pupils benefit from a range of teaching and learning styles; a differentiated curriculum; a range of differentiated learning materials (both for reinforcement and extension); assessment procedures that emphasise pupils’ strengths and achievements; access to ICT; differentiated booster classes in Year 6; and a broad range of extra-curricular activities (including PGL Year 5 and Year 6).

 It is worth pointing out that we do not offer targeted extra-curricular activities for children with Special Education Needs and/or Disabilities, but instead actively try to ensure that all our extra-curricular activities are adapted for children’s specific needs.
-We are delighted by the number of pupils with Special Educational Needs and/or Disabilities who participate fully in school trips, residential visits, extra-curricular clubs, art endeavours, sports teams and school committees (e.g. our School Council and our School Cabinet).
+We are delighted by the number of pupils with Special Educational Needs and/or Disabilities who participate fully in school trips, residential visits, extra-curricular clubs, art endeavours, sports teams and school committees (e.g. our School Council and our Worship Team).

 Fine motor skills, Hornets, Word Wasp, 1:1 numeracy support, Power of 2, Plus 1, Rapid Phonics, ELSA